kchang00/chang_k_khalifa_m_musicMixer/README.md

 ```
 - Basic CSS and HTML (Flexbox layout)
-- Some CSS3 Animation (more to be added!)
+- Some CSS3 animation and transitions
 - JavaScript drag and drop, as well as play audio functions
 ```
-## Design Elements :sparkles:

-- [ ] Tweak Custom Characters and Icons